pac9/pac9.github.io/README.md

 <img src="https://pac9.github.io/hubblepage.png" alt="Image taken by Hubble telescope">

 The solar system information and images are contained within a database seeds file which we created and ran using MongoDB.
-Javascript and
+All code was written in Javascript and we used pub/sub model for transmitting the data.

+The images from the Hubble telescope, the ISS tracker, and the astronomy picture of the day are all powered by NASA APIs.
+The ISS tracker is render on a map using from the open source library on [Leaflet](https://leafletjs.com/)

 During the making of the project we demonstrate that:
 - we were using agile methodologies through daily stand ups, use of Trello board, regular communication on status of build
-- we could utilise solo programming, paired programming and group programming as required to the task in hand
+- we could utilise solo programming, paired programming and group programming as required by the task in hand
 - branches and merging was regularly occuring on git

 ## Final Project - freedom of choice